unibo-dtm-se-2425-AvianBlasters/artifact/README.md

 ## To start the software application

-Python version 3.9 or above is required for this application and needs to be installed on your device.
+This software project has been tested using Python 3.9 and above.
+The ideal Python version to use for this application is 3.12.1 or above and it needs to be installed on your device.

 1) Clone the repository locally: